 Largest Solar Parks Ranking (2020): In 2020, India was home to 3 of the world’s top 5 largest solar parks, including the world’s largest Bhadla Solar Park in Rajasthan and the second-largest Pavgada Solar Park in Karnataka.

-Wind Power Manufacturing Ranking: India has a strong manufacturing base for wind power, with 20 manufacturers producing 53 different wind turbine models of up to 3 MW in size, exporting to various countries including Europe and the United States.
+Wind Power Production Ranking: India has a strong manufacturing base for wind power, with 20 manufacturers producing 53 different wind turbine models of up to 3 MW in size, exporting to various countries including Europe and the United States.
+As of 2023, India’s wind power production ranking stood at 4th

 Renewable Energy Capacity Growth Ranking: India’s commitment to renewable energy is evident in its steady upward trajectory of installed renewable energy capacity, which has increased from 94.4 GW in 2021 to 119.1 GW in 2023 (as of Q4).

-Paris Agreement Commitment Ranking: India made a commitment under the Paris Agreement’s Intended Nationally Determined Contributions to produce 50% of its total electricity from non-fossil fuel sources by 2030.
+Paris Agreement Commitment Ranking: India committed to the Paris Agreement’s Intended Nationally Determined Contributions to produce 50% of its total electricity from non-fossil fuel sources by 2030.

 Central Electricity Authority Target Ranking: The Central Electricity Authority of India has set a target of producing 50% of the country’s total electricity from non-fossil fuel sources by 2030.